microchip-pic-avr-examples/pic18f47q10-cnano-i2c-read-write-int-mcc/README.md

 <div id="readme" class="Box-body readme blob js-code-block-container">
  <article class="markdown-body entry-content p-3 p-md-6" itemprop="text"><p><a href="https://www.microchip.com" rel="nofollow"><img src="images/MicrochipLogo.png" alt="MCHP" style="max-width:100%;"></a></p>

-# PIC18F47Q10 I2C Master Read/Write Data Using Interrupts
+# PIC18F47Q10 I2C Host Read/Write Data Using Interrupts

 ## Objective
 This repository contains an example of MCC-generated source code for I2C as described in [TB3281 - Getting Started with I2C Using MSSP on PIC18](http://ww1.microchip.com/downloads/en/Appnotes/Getting_Started_With_I2C_Using_MSSP_on%20PIC18_90003281A.pdf) document from Microchip.

-The PIC18F47Q10 configured in I2C Master Mode using the MSSP1 peripheral and performing read and write operations with interrupts.
-This example will use the slave [MCP23008](https://ww1.microchip.com/downloads/en/DeviceDoc/21919e.pdf), an I/O expander, addressed in 7-bit mode.
+The PIC18F47Q10 configured in I2C Host Mode using the MSSP1 peripheral and performing read and write operations with interrupts.
+This example will use the client [MCP23008](https://ww1.microchip.com/downloads/en/DeviceDoc/21919e.pdf), an I/O expander, addressed in 7-bit mode.

 ## Related Documentation
 - [TB3281 - Getting Started with I2C Using MSSP on PIC18](http://ww1.microchip.com/downloads/en/Appnotes/Getting_Started_With_I2C_Using_MSSP_on%20PIC18_90003281A.pdf)